Ask Slashdot: Biggest IT Management Mistakes? - Slashdot

 A computer can know that, as well.

 You didn't say within my own company.
-(Score:2)
+(Score:3)

 Biggest one I've seen is -- duh. [marketwatch.com]